butkand/insight-api/README.md

 Some additional general notes:
 - The transaction history for an address will be sorted in block order
-- The response for the `/sync` endpoint does not include `startTs` and `endTs` as the sync is no longer relevant as indexes are built in dashd.
+- The response for the `/sync` endpoint does not include `startTs` and `endTs` as the sync is no longer relevant as indexes are built in butd.
-- The endpoint for `/peer` is no longer relevant connection to dashd is via ZMQ.
+- The endpoint for `/peer` is no longer relevant connection to butd is via ZMQ.
 - `/tx` endpoint results will now include block height, and spentTx related fields will be set to `null` if unspent.
 - `/block` endpoint results does not include `confirmations` and will include `poolInfo`.